DavidPontient/alu-higher_level_programming/javascript-warm_up/README.md

-These wll be different tasks to get introduced to javascript
+These will be different tasks to get introduced to javascript